 You cannot change another person, but changing your behavior will change the relationship.
 You need support to restore trust in yourself and others that becomes damaged in an abusive relationship.
 Find help to set boundaries and raise your self-esteem.

 People with NPD or APD don’t usually seek treatment, unless, in the case of NPD, they’re experiencing severe stress, depression, or their partner insists.
 Those with APD are sometimes unwillingly court-ordered to therapy, which in itself becomes a hurdle to overcome in terms of trust and receptivity.
 Therapy should focus on helping them access their feelings and learn from the negative consequences of their behavior.

 Everyone is unique, and people don’t always fit neatly into defined categories.
 Severe NPD resembles APD, and any differences are really irrelevant.
 Don’t be concerned with diagnosing; instead, put your energy into healing yourself from trauma or PTSD and codependency.
+Become assertive and set limits.
 If you’re in an abusive relationship, seek help immediately.
 Neither staying nor leaving is easy.
 Focus on gaining awareness, protecting yourself, and getting help and support.
-Follow the steps in Dealing with a Narcissist to raise your self-esteem and set boundaries.
+Follow the steps in Dealing with a Narcissist to raise your self-esteem and set boundaries and to evaluate the prospects for improving your relationship.
+When you argue and fight with an abuser, you lose.
+But that doesn’t mean that you don’t confront what is going on.
+However, you need to do so calmly and strategically.
 Change and a better life is definitely possible.

 ©Darlene Lancer 2016